Spices with the Best Anti-Aging Benefits

-Did you know that your spice cabinet might be hiding the secret to younger-looking skin?
-It’s true!
-It turns out that many of the spices that help us whip up the perfect batch of cookies, chicken dishes, or skillet of fajitas can have serious benefits for the skin.
+Did you know that your spice cabinet might hide the secret to younger-looking skin?
+It's true!
+It turns out that many of the spices that help us whip up the perfect batch of cookies, chicken dishes, or skillet of fajitas can have profound benefits for the skin.

 Too much sun exposure, a bad diet, excessive sugar intake, smoking, and drinking can all exacerbate the body's natural aging process—but if you learn to incorporate a few of these time, honored spices into your beauty routine, you might find that you can combat even the most severe signs of aging.

-If you haven’t heard of turmeric, you’re not alone.
-Not many people know this spice's name, but just about everyone, at least those of us who enjoy Indian food, is familiar with the taste and color.
+If you haven't heard of Turmeric, you're not alone.
+Of course, not many people know this spice's name, but everyone, at least those who enjoy Indian food, is familiar with the taste and color.

-It turns out that Turmeric is an excellent addition to curry, is also great for the skin.
-Tumeric detoxifies and is a super-efficient antioxidant.
+It turns out that Turmeric is an excellent addition to curry and is also great for the skin.
+In addition, Turmeric detoxifies and is a super-efficient antioxidant.

-When used in skincare, it can eliminate free radicals and draw impurities out of the skin and calm inflammation and improve circulation.
+When used in skincare, it can eliminate free radicals, draw impurities out of the skin, calm inflammation, and improve circulation.